Click here to read about the Knights Band

 Can you get a “letter” for band?

 Yes!
-Students earn points for each year of participation and additional points for achievements in individual contests (see the band handbook on the forms page).
+Students earn points for each year of participation and additional points for achievements in individual contests (see the band handbook on the documents page).
 The school places orders twice a year for those students that have earned a letter.
 It is optional and an additional fee to buy the jacket through the school fitting and order process, and there is a special additional patch for band as well as patches for your specific instrument that can be added to any letter jacket (whether you first earn a letter for band or another activity).
 Most juniors and seniors proudly wear their jackets when the weather gets chilly.

 Will being in band affect grades?